Iceberg Connector#

 (4 rows)

-We can simply add a new column to the Iceberg table by using the ALTER TABLE statement.
+We can simply add a new column to the Iceberg table by using ALTER TABLE statement.
 The following query adds a new column named zipcode to the table.

 ALTER TABLE ctas_nation ADD COLUMN zipcode VARCHAR;